bawbgale/bawbgale.github.io/_posts/2012-07-04-i-hope-the-sinking-ship-garage-is-never-torn-down.md

 What?
 Bob, how could you say such a thing about that ugly monstrosity?
 They tore down a beautiful old hotel to build it, an event that so horrified Seattle that it kicked off the preservation movement that led to the protection of Pioneer Square.

-Why, because it&#8217;s such an perfect symbol of that very struggle &#8212; a ship ripping through the fabric of the city, pointed right at its historical center.
+Why, because it’s such an perfect symbol of that very struggle — a ship ripping through the fabric of the city, pointed right at its historical center.
 And not just any ship, a ship carrying cars!
 Brilliant.

-I&#8217;m not saying we should never tear down old stuff to build new stuff.
-Just that history is important &#8212; history that you can live in and touch &#8212; and we can easily lose it in the busy business of our daily lives.
+I’m not saying we should never tear down old stuff to build new stuff.
+Just that history is important — history that you can live in and touch — and we can easily lose it in the busy business of our daily lives.
 The sinking ship is now part of history too.

-Plus, now that it&#8217;s built, why waste it?
+Plus, now that it’s built, why waste it?
 That would also be short-sighted.

 BTW, legend has it the lot is cursed.
-Here&#8217;s a [Danny Westneat column about its colorful history](http://seattletimes.nwsource.com/html/dannywestneat/2011277009_danny07.html).
+Here’s a [Danny Westneat column about its colorful history](http://seattletimes.nwsource.com/html/dannywestneat/2011277009_danny07.html).